naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Booster/README.md

 # Affiliate Deal Booster

 ## Description
-Affiliate Deal Booster is a powerful WordPress plugin designed to automatically aggregate, display, and track affiliate deals and coupon codes tailored to your site's niche.
-By presenting engaging and relevant offers, it helps boost your affiliate revenue through increased visitor engagement and conversion rates.
+Affiliate Deal Booster is a WordPress plugin that automatically detects affiliate links inside your posts and replaces them with exclusive, personalized coupon codes and cashback offers from partner merchants.
+This increases user engagement and boosts your affiliate conversion rates.

 ## Features
-- Add, edit, and remove affiliate deals easily from the WordPress admin.
-- Display deals anywhere on your site using the `[adb_deals]` shortcode.
-- Track clicks on affiliate links directly within the plugin.
+- Automatically scans post content for affiliate links
-- Expiry dates for deals to automatically hide expired offers.
-- Responsive and clean deals display layout.
+- Replaces affiliate links with styled offers showing coupon codes and cashback
+- Supports major affiliate merchants like Amazon and eBay
+- Lightweight and simple to set up
-- Freemium-ready: Easily extendable for premium features such as analytics and personalized recommendations.
+- Freemium-ready architecture for premium personalization and analytics (future updates)

 ## Installation
-1. Upload the plugin PHP file to your `/wp-content/plugins/` directory or install it via the WordPress admin plugin installer.
+1. Upload the `affiliate-deal-booster.php` file to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to **Affiliate Deals** in the WordPress admin menu to add your deals.
+3. Visit your posts/pages with affiliate links to see them automatically enhanced.

 ## Setup
-- In the Affiliate Deals admin page, click *Add New Deal* to insert your affiliate offers.
-- Enter the deal title, affiliate URL, optional description, expiry date, and save.
-- The plugin will track the number of clicks each deal receives automatically.
+No setup required for the free version.

 ## Usage
-- To display deals on any post/page or widget, insert the shortcode `[adb_deals count="3"]` where 3 is the number of deals to show (default is 5).
-- Use affiliate links provided in the plugin to allow click tracking and maximize your commission insights.
+- Add affiliate links as usual in your posts or pages.
+- The plugin automatically detects and decorates these links with coupon and cashback details when displayed.
+- Upgrade in future for premium features (not included in v1).

-## Support
+## FAQs
-For support and feature requests, please contact the plugin author via [your support email or site].
+**Q: Can I customize the coupons shown?**
+A: Currently, coupons are auto-assigned based on partner domain.
+Premium version will allow custom coupons.

+**Q: Does this affect SEO or link structure?**
+A: No link href is changed, only additional info appended for better user conversion.

+**Q: Does it track conversions?**
+A: Basic version does not.
+Premium plans will introduce analytics.

 ## Changelog
 ### 1.0
-- Initial release with deal management, shortcode display, and click tracking features.
+- Initial release with affiliate link detection and coupon/cashback display